 Ensuring that meters register the correct quantity of gas and electricity consumed.

 Any gas or electricity meter used for the purpose of billing, whether by a licensed energy supplier or a landlord, must be of an approved design.
 All domestic and smaller industrial/commercial metering applications are covered by this requirement and only meter types that operate to defined accuracy and performance requirements will be approved.

-The approval of meter types under UK national legislation is carried out by RD (previously the Office of the Gas and Electricity Markets (Ofgem)), or an equivalent EC member state body.
-Since 2006, meters may also be approved under the European Measuring Instruments Directive (MID 2004/22/EC).
+The approval of meter types under GB national legislation is carried out by RD (previously the Office of Gas and Electricity Markets (Ofgem)), or an equivalent EC member state body.
+Since 2006, meters have also been approved under the European Measuring Instruments Directive (MID 2014/32/EU - previously 2004/22/EC).
 The MID enables a ‘European Type Approval Certificate’ to be issued and the instrument can then be used in any EU member state.

-Your gas and electricity meter at home should either be approved under UK national legislation or the MID.
+Your gas and electricity meter at home should either be approved under GB national legislation or the MID.

 The use and performance of gas meters is governed by Section 17 of the Gas Act 1986 and supporting legislation in the form of Statutory Instruments (SI).
 The key documents are: